 The company focuses on geographic AND product portfolio expansion, and on strengthening its distribution.
 It is also pushing brand awareness and sales by expanding its digital presence (e-commerce and m-commerce, and digital and social media).
 The company also continues to build its makeup product category through the introduction of new product offerings, including new collections from makeup artist brands and Pure Color Sculpting lipstick from Estée Lauder and the fragrance category via new launches and innovation, such as Estée Lauder Modern Muse and new fragrances from Michael Kors and Tory Burch.
 In addition the company is continuing to expand its hair care brands both in salons and in other retail channels.

-Estée Lauder's geographic growth is focused on emerging markets such as China, the Middle East, Eastern Europe, Brazil and South Africa, and consumers who purchase in the travel retail channel, in stores at their travel destinations or when they return to their home markets.
+Estée Lauder's geographic growth is focused on emerging markets and consumers who purchase in the travel retail channel, in stores at their travel destinations or when they return to their home markets.
+The company is increasing its presence in countries such as China, the Middle East, Eastern Europe, Brazil, Russia, India, Mexico and South Africa.

 As part of its strategy, Estée Lauder is shifting its category mix to more high-margin products that have global growth potential.
 To this end, the company is focused on skin care products -- its most profitable category.
 Also, Estée Lauder has been penning licensing agreements to boost its brand and reach.